-15 Moroccan Kids Gang Rape Donkey, Contract Rabies
+15 Moroccan Kids Gang-Rape Donkey, Contract Rabies

 — GIDITRAFFIC (@Gidi_Traffic) August 18, 2017

 Rabies is generally spread through the saliva of infected mammals.
 It can also be spread through contact with the mucous membranes in the eyes, nose, and mouth.
 Interestingly enough, sexual contact isn’t listed as a widely accepted form of transmission of the disease.
-However, How Stuff Works cites the CDC to state that, in rare occasions, rabies can be transmitted through sexual contact, and kissing.
+However, How Stuff Works cites the CDC to state that, in rare occasions, rabies can be transmitted through sexual contact and kissing.

 Morocco: 15 Boys Treated for Rabies After Gang-raping a Donkey https://t.co/VXm1oZPBB3 pic.twitter.com/Ly7uErdlQD